NaoDevils/AudioProcessing/Utils/ReadMe.md

 # Whistle Annotation
-The Utils folder contains a file called annotateWhistle.py, which can be used to quickly and easily annotate whistle data for training.
+This Utils folder contains a file called annotateWhistle.py, which can be used to quickly and easily annotate whistle data for training.
 All you need to do is create at least one folder in the WhistleDetector folder where the WAV files to be annotated are stored.
 This can be the AnnotationData folder, for example.
 This folder already contains a very short audio file with just one whistle for demonstration purposes.

 To annotate a file, only the last line of annotateWhistle.py needs to be adapted.
 The parameter "dataset" stands for the name of the WAV file to be annotated (without extension) and the parameter "folder" for the folder in which the WAV file is located.
 For example: